Fiddler Everywhere Reporter Features

 -

-Export Root Certificate - Exports the Fiddler Everywhere Reporter CA on your
+Export CA Certificate - Exports the Fiddler Everywhere Reporter CA to your

 Desktop

-- Reset Root Certificate - Removes the currently trusted CA, generates a new one, and trusts it.
+Reset CA Certificate - Removes the currently trusted CA, generates a new one, and trusts it.

-- Ignore Server Certificate Errors (unsafe) - Configure Fiddler Everywhere Reporter to ignore all server certificate errors automatically.
+Ignore Server Certificate Errors (unsafe) - Configures Fiddler Everywhere Reporter to automatically ignore all server certificate errors.